kalbert45/kalbert45.github.io/Pelican/content/articles/welcome.md

 Summary: Thoughts on making a website
 Status: published

 *Beef Jerky* was a several month long solo endeavor.
-It was tough, but I really did believe in this project.
+It was tough, but I believed in it.
-I studied art, music, narrative design - anything that might help improve this game.
+I studied art, music, narrative design - anything that might help.
 I put in the hours.
 I put in the days.
 And then... finally.
 It was finished.

 With as fresh a perspective as I could manage, I played the game through once.

 I took a step back, like a painter about to admire a job well done.

-A thought arose,
+A thought slowly arose,

 >"This is trash."

 Damn.
 Another game I'm not proud of.
 Woe is I. I am so full of woe.
 This doesn't feel great...
 I can do better than this.

 Looking back, development was a hot mess.
-I swapped my plan around so often, so frivolously, and so spontaneously that it's honestly a miracle that I managed to finish.
+I swapped my ideas around so often, so frivolously, and so spontaneously that it's honestly a miracle that I managed to finish.
 I'd prefer not to repeat this.
 In the days after completing *Beef Jerky*, I wanted to... do anything but lie in bed and sleep too much.
 Which is what I was doing.